Dmitry Krymov: Biography

-Family and Early Years
+Family and early years

 Dmitry was born in Moscow to Anatoly Efros and Natalya Krymova.
 Efros was a prominent Russian director, Krymova was a well-known critic and historian.
-Dmitry was given his mother's surname because in his time his father suffered a lot for having a Jewish surname.
+On the advice of his paternal grandfather, Dmitry was given his mother's surname because in his time the grandfather suffered for having a Jewish surname in the USSR, where anti-Semitism was widespread.
 In 1976 he graduated from the Moscow Art Theatre School's scenography department.

 Career

 In 1976 Krymov started working as a set designer at the Malaya Bronnaya Theatre.
 In collaboration with his father, Dmitry staged Shakespeare's Otello, A Month in the Countryside based on Ivan Turgenev's play, Aleksei Arbuzov's Recollection, and many more.
 In 1985 he switched to the Taganka Theatre, where he created set design for Svetlana Alexievich's The Unwomanly Face of War, Boris Mozhayev's A Square Meter and a Half, and Molière's The Misanthrope.
 By the end of the 1990s, he accumulated portfolio of more than 100 plays staged in Russia and abroad.

 In the 1990s, when his parents died, Krymov left the theater and dedicated himself to painting.
 He worked as an artist, graphic designer, and made installations.
 His paintings were exhibited in many countries and were bought into private and museum collections.
 At that time he painted the portrait of Pope John Paul II.
 The portrait was made from a photo and later sent as a birthday gift to the Pope.
 As recalled by witnesses, the cardinals in the room were shocked when the painting was revealed because it was made in a surrealistic manner reminding of Modigliani's style.
 However, the Pope reacted positively, saying ‘Noli timere, quia ego sum’ (‘Don’t be alarmed, it is me’).

 In 2002 Krymov opened a new chapter in his career and tried himself as a teacher and a director.
 The Russian Institute of Theatre Arts invited him to its scenography department.
 At the same time he staged Hamlet with Valery Garkalin in the lead role.
 However, the critics reviewed the play coldly and wrote in the media that Krymov should better get back to designing and painting.
 In the next year, Krymov staged Nedozkasky (Not a Fairy Tale).